Candicesc/candicesc.github.io/Proj2_info.md

 ### 2. Exploratory Data Analysis (EDA) and data preparation via Power Query

-- Explore and observe the relationships using statistical methods
-- Identify outliers and skewness
-- Assess the data for balance
 - Perform feature engineering, i.e. create and derive new measurement SBA_guarantee%, loan status, industry code etc.
 - Remove anomalies, inconsistencies and outliers
 - Clean unwanted data that won't add value to the analysis